google/WebFundamentals/src/content/en/fundamentals/accessibility/00-intro/intro-two.md

 ![betteraccess.png](imgs/betteraccess.png)

 Which would you rather use?
-If you said "the accessible version", you're on your way to understanding the main premise of this course.
-Often, something that's a complete blocker for a few users is also an annoying pain point for many others, so by fixing the accessibility issue you improve the experience for everyone.
+If you said "the accessible version", you're on your way to understanding a main premise of this course.
+Often, something that's a complete blocker for a few users is also a pain point for many others, so by fixing the accessibility issue you improve the experience for everyone.